 The Massacre of the French

-Played out at the Matanzas Inlet, the Massacre of the French Huguenots, took place near or possibly within the area which now makes up the monument.
+The Massacre of the French Huguenots, took place up at the Matanzas Inlet.
 The incident initiated Spanish control of Florida for 235 years and led to the naming of the Matanzas River (Matanzas, the Spanish word for “slaughters”).

-Jean Ribault sailed on September 10th to attack and wipe out the Spanish at St. Augustine, but a hurricane carried his ships far to the south, wrecking them on the Florida coast between present-day Daytona Beach and Cape Canaveral (4 on map).
+Jean Ribault sailed on September 10th to attack and wipe out the Spanish at St. Augustine, but a hurricane carried his ships far to the south, wrecking them on the Florida coast between present-day Daytona Beach and Cape Canaveral.

 At the same time, Menéndez led a force to attack Fort Caroline.
 Since most of the soldiers were absent, Menéndez was easily able to capture the French settlement, killing most of the men in the battle.
 Some of the inhabitants, including Rene de Laudonniére and the artist Jacques LeMoyne, were able to escape to ships and return to France.
 Menéndez spared the women and children and sent them by ship to Havana.

 He then learned from Timucuan Indians that a group of white men were on the beach a few miles south of St. Augustine.
 He marched with 70 soldiers to where an inlet had blocked 127 of the shipwrecked Frenchmen trying to get back to Fort Caroline (5 on map).